hostspaceng/community-challenge/README.md

 ### 2. Set Secrets

 If the apply pipeline is successful, head over to your management console.
 You should find 3 secrets there.
 Go into the secrets and set the value of each of them.
 Check in the `/backend` directory, you'll find a file `.env.local` copy only the values of each of them and paste them into the specified secrets.
+Paste them as plain texts

 ### 3. Application Setup